GeminiDRSoftware/MAROONXDR/readme.txt

 MASTER FLAT CREATION DETAILS
 - found in default at ./maroonxdr/maroonx/sq/recipes_FLAT_SPECT.py
 (for makeStrayLightCheck info, see test_stray_light_removal.py test) This recipe performs the standardization and corrections needed to convert the raw input flat images into a single stacked flat image.
 This output processed flat is stored on disk using storeProcessedFlat and has a name equal to the name of the first input bias image with "_FFFFF_flat.fits" appended.
 A processed flatfield is required to perform optimal flux extraction and to determine the blaze function.
 Due to the stability of the spectrograph, one processed flatfield is typically 'valid' for at least a two-week period.
 Cross-comparison between different processed flatfields taken months apart have not been conducted so far.
-The recipe expects two sets of sub-illumated flat frames (as needed for best background subtraction processing).
+The recipe expects two sets of sub-illuminated flat frames (as needed for best background subtraction processing).

 notes on recipe in chronological order of primitive calls:

-Performs checkArm, checkND, addDQ, overscanCorrect, and correctImageOrientation identically to their use in the creation of a master dark to ensure all recieved raw flat frames have identical setup and are prepared correctly for use.
+Performs checkArm, checkND, addDQ, overscanCorrect, and correctImageOrientation identically to their use in the creation of a master dark to ensure all received raw flat frames have identical setup and are prepared correctly for use.

-seperateFlatStreams: uses fiber_setup data_descriptor to identify which of the given frames have flat illumation in the non-target fibers (known internally in the code as FDDDF) and stay in the main stream and which have flat illumination in the target fibers (i.e. DFFFD) that get moved to the newly created DFFFD_flats stream.
+separateFlatStreams: uses fiber_setup data_descriptor to identify which of the given frames have flat illumination in the non-target fibers (known internally in the code as FDDDF) and stay in the main stream and which have flat illumination in the target fibers (i.e. DFFFD) that get moved to the newly created DFFFD_flats stream.
 Warns if no frames are found in either of the two patterns.

 ---starting here primitive calls are run on both the main stream and the 'DFFFD_flats' stream

 stackFlats: stacks based on the stackFramesMXCal primitive that scales based on average full-frame mean.

 findStripes: locates and fits stripes in the stacked flat field spectrum.
 Starting in the central column, the algorithm identifies peaks and traces each stripe to the edge of the detector by following the brightest pixels along each order.
 It then fits a polynomial to each stripe.
 This information is saved in a non-fits-writeable extension of the astrodata object.
-I.E. find all fiber traces in the 2D frame, save the polynomal that defines their pixel locations.
+I.E. find all fiber traces in the 2D frame, save the polynomial that defines their pixel locations.

-identifyStripes: identifies the stripes to their proper order and fiber number, including correction for the possibilitiy that the spectra have shifted up/down in the cross-dispersion direction since the reference was made.
+identifyStripes: identifies the stripes to their proper order and fiber number, including correction for the possibility that the spectra have shifted up/down in the cross-dispersion direction since the reference was made.
 Reference fits tables are found in ./maroonxdr/maroonx/lookups/SID/ using the internal _get_sid_filename primitive function.
 This primitive requires the findStripes primitive to be run prior during recipe so the stripes pixel traces are located in the input, i.e. STRIPES_LOC extension exists.
 The proper order and fiber number identification is also held in a non-fits-writeable extension.
 I.E. decide which traces are real fiber/orders and zip the pixel location polynomials with the fiber/order IDs.

 defineFlatStripes: The first two times this primitive is called (extract==Default==False) is to map all pixels in each stacked flat field frame that have been identified as part of a real fiber trace so that they can be masked in the following background modelling.
 Requires the findStripes and identifyStripes primitives to be run prior during recipe so necessary information exists in input extensions.
 Will remove previous (improperly formatted, but fast) STRIPES_ID and STRIPES_LOC extensions and replace with INDEX_FIBER and INDEX_ORDER pixel map extensions, as needed in straylight removal.
 Previous, temporary non-fits-writeable extensions are dropped.
 I.E. with extract == False creates two 2D composite map frames with the pixel entries being their fibers and orders respectively for all pixels found (by identifyStripes) to be in a fiber trace.

 removeStrayLight: Removes stray light from full frame images for more accurate fiber flux accounting.
 Requires the defineStripes primitive to be run prior during recipe so INDEX_FIBER and INDEX_ORDER extensions exist to define pixel locations across frame within fiber traces to avoid when finding stray light.
 Additionally some arm dependent, hard-coded elements are added to the edges of the mask prior to use of photutils.background2D to calculate the background.

----end of primitive calls that are run on eacch stream separately
+---end of primitive calls that are run on each stream separately

 combineFlatStreams: recombines the background-subtracted flat frame data into one processed frame,combining the main (FDDDF illumated) stream and the 'DFFFD_flats' stream with a simple max comparison at each pix and saves in main stream.